UHBadger/UHBadger/README.md

 ```
 $ meteor npm run start
 ```
-The first time running the application will add default users:
+Running the application for the first time will add default users:

 ```
 $ meteor npm run start